Fundamentals of Primary Care Nursing (General Practice Nursing) - AdvDip / BSc / GradCert

 If you are new in post as a General Practice (GP) Nurse, this course will equip you with all the core skills required for the role.
 It is aligned to the HEE Career Framework for General Practice.

 The course will develop your clinical and academic skills and prepare you for a career in general practice.
 Graduates of the programme work in a variety of GP organisations and across primary care settings.

-This 12-month course is delivered over 24 contact days at the University, alongside online activities and 30 hours of supervised practice with a General Practice Nurse mentor.
+This 12-month course includes contact days at the University, alongside online activities and supervised practice with a General Practice Nurse mentor.
 All General Practice Nurse skills are covered including immunisation, cytology and ear irrigation.
 There is a strong focus on consultation, communication and assessment skills as well as chronic disease management, underpinning physiology and motivational interviewing.

 The course is delivered by experienced lecturers with a background in general practice and community nursing and supported by subject specialist lecturers.
 You will learn through a variety of methods including role play, debate and case study approaches.
 You will receive support for you and your mentor in practice to achieve the practical elements and will be supported by a personal tutor from the teaching team throughout the programme.

 The course has been developed alongside Health Education England and other universities in the region to provide a quality assured standardised course for the General Practice Nurse workforce.

 - This course is regionally approved for General Practice Nurses

 - All your essential training and education will be in one place.

 - You'll benefit from learning in small groups, peer support and networking

 - You'll have support from an experienced teaching team